Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 Nergal was the Mesopotamian god of war, plague and the underworld, embodying the destructive heat of the noon and midsummer sun and blamed for fever and sudden death.
+Known in his earliest Early Dynastic form as Meslamtaea, he commanded a host of demons including the ilū sebettu, the Seven Gods.
 His chief temple stood at Kutha.
 In his best-known myth he affronts the underworld queen Ereshkigal, then invades her realm with a band of demons before being reconciled and installed as her consort and co-ruler of the dead.
 Venerated across Mesopotamia for over two thousand years, his cult faded under the empires that followed and ended in the early centuries CE, leaving the plague-god forgotten.

 Worth remembering